In this article I’m going to cover:

 Therefore, if you truly want to experience something different in your 3D reality, you may need to not only ‘insert’ a new story into your subconscious mind, with affirmations and SATS, but you may need to also ‘take out’ the old story, using revision.

-Revision is the missing link for many conscious creators who are failing to create what they want.
+I believe that revision is the missing link for many conscious creators who are failing to create what they want.

 If you are fighting an uphill battle to forget the old story and shed the ‘old self’, you probably need to revise.